Who pays the deductible after a car accident?

 Does the auto repair shop collect the deductible after a car accident?

-The shop will work with both you and your insurance company’s representative.
+In select cases, the body repair shop may be able to work directly with your insurance company.
+In these cases, the shop will work with both you and your insurance company’s representative.
 Together, the shop and insurance company will make a preliminary estimate of repair costs.
 They’ll also work together, and with you, to make adjustments for hidden damage the shop discovers along the way.

 In some cases, the insurance company will pay the collision repair shop directly for the amount of the parts, labor, and any towing or storage charges that are part of the claim.
 The amount they pay will be the total amount of the claim MINUS any deductible set in your policy.
 If your insurance company does not pay the shop, you will be responsible to pay the entire amount to the shop at the time you pick up your vehicle and work with your insurance company for reimbursement of the covered repairs.